\\ An introduction \\

 The language we use determines how we perceive the world.
 It serves as the conduit between our thoughts and the external world.
 Scholars, including Hannah Arendt, have noted the role of language in shaping knowledge production and influencing our thoughts (Arendt 1978).
 Today, the prevalent language used to describe individuals in society emphasizes their role as an entrepreneur and economic subject.
 This affects how individuals perceive themselves and others and creates expectations for their behavior.
 However, the meaning of entrepreneurship may differ depending on the industry or field.
 This raises questions about the role of artists as entrepreneurs and how they act within this framework.
 What does it mean for artists to be entrepreneurial, and how does this affect their work?

 The artistic profession

-Many self-organized models within the arts are entrepreneurial.
-The self-organized and the public entrepreneurial have much in common.
-They are both project-based, often small-scale, and have a connection to physical, virtual, discursive, and emotional places and spaces.
-Both take on projects that engage others in paying attention to marginalized thinking and phenomena, and making them more central.
-Hjorth, Bjerke, and Steyaert makes us aware of the language used in an entrepreneurial discourse, as they attempt to adapt the vocabulary in order to enable others that are excluded (for example, artists) to talk about their practice in an entrepreneurial context.
+There are many entrepreneurial models within the arts that are self-organized.
+These models share similarities with the public entrepreneurial model.
+They both involve small-scale, project-based approaches that are linked to physical, virtual, discursive, and emotional spaces.
+Furthermore, they both take on projects that bring attention to marginalized ideas and phenomena and work to make them more prominent.
+Hjorth, Bjerke, and Steyaert are aware of the limitations of the language used in an entrepreneurial context and aim to broaden the vocabulary to include those who are often excluded, such as artists, so that they can talk about their work in an entrepreneurial context.